ocdladefense/intern-starter/README.md

 # Intern-starter
 Demonstrate PHP, HTTP request/response, and JavaScript competency.
 Uses PHP and JavaScript package management facilities via Composer and NPM.

+## What does it do?
+See the [example link](https://appdev.ocdla.org/intern-starter/example.php).
+The project automatically converts inline references to Oregon Revised Statutes (ORS) to HTML links.
+The links then provide inline and full-screen modal features containing the text of the referenced legal statutes.

 ## Dependencies
 * Apache >= 2.4
 * PHP > 7.3
 * Composer (PHP package manager)
+** For installation on Windows see [the documentation](https://getcomposer.org/doc/00-intro.md#installation-windows).
 * <code>lib-http</code> - PHP wrapper for HTTP requests and responses.

 ## Installation